cmajel/boto-backup/README.md

 * If all looks good, try setting it up to run at an interval with cron.
 [There is a sample cronjob here](https://github.com/cmajel/boto-backup/blob/master/sample_crontab.txt)

+## Why did I do it this way?
+Well my friend, the answer is simple.
+It works for what I need it to do and did what I was looking for.
+I'm a self taught designer exploring the dark arts of full stack development in my free time, and am by no means an expert when it comes to database maintenance.